evilcyber.com

 • RedditReddit

-Do you eat raw eggs believing they give you an advantage in your workout efforts?
-Unfortunately it’s a myth providing zero benefit and you might as well stop this slightly disgusting practice.
+Do you drink raw eggs believing they give you an advantage in your workout efforts?
+Unfortunately it’s a myth providing zero benefit and you might as well stop this disgusting practice.

 The Italian Stallion

-I believe that the entire thing about raw eggs for strength, muscles and bodybuilding in general started with Rocky, the 1976 boxing movie.
+I believe that the entire thing about drinking raw eggs for bodybuilding, strength and muscles turned popular with Rocky, the 1976 boxing movie.
 In it, the main character at one point goes for his early morning run, comes back home, breaks four or five raw eggs into a glass, stirs and gulps the whole shebang down in one go.

 We can only assume that for some people “oh, I saw it in the movie and the guy was huge and cool” is a good enough reason to do the same in reality.
-But metabolically, raw eggs work worse for you than cooked:
+But metabolically, drinking raw eggs works worse for you than cooked eggs:

 Just The Egg Whites, Ma’am!